bradmccormack/syno-router-scripts/README.md

 ## wireguard_install.sh

 This installer script is help to install a secure WireGuard server through Entware or Ubuntu, or into the router's internal storage.
 The RT1900ac uses wireguard-go user-space implementation because it has a too old Linux kernel.
+It may need to run the option 3 after the major SRM updates.

 Requirements:
 - SSH connection with 'root' user (admin password)